 All in all, there’s no guarantee to find the right partner in short notice.
-Dare to explore, test few agencies and make sure the one you sign up will precisely meet the needs and values of your enterprise.
+Dare to explore, test a few agencies and make sure the one you sign up will precisely meet the needs and values of your enterprise.

 We’re a creative studio based in Berlin and our clients span from industry leaders to promising startups.
-Engaging in a business relationship with a development partner implies thinking globally from the get-go but also requires channelling.
+Engaging in a business relationship with a development partner implies thinking globally from the get-go but also requires channeling.
 From experience, we observed that clients abound with creative energy about their ventures but often lack the appropriate guidance to carry them over.
 Learning how to develop this kind of critical thinking is a continuous and essential process.
 Feel free to discuss with us if this article resonates with you to some extent.